 Here's how you set a limit.

-c.
-Tell your child what they CAN do: "You seem to have a lot of energy right now.
+- Tell your child what they CAN do: "You seem to have a lot of energy right now.
 Why don't we put on the music and have a family dance party?
 I can get you started for a few minutes, and then I will need to get back to my work, but you can dance as much as you want.
-When you're tired of dancing, we will find something="" calm=""
+When you're tired of dancing, we will find something calm to do."

-Wait.
-Just say "I'm still upset about what happened.
-I know you were upset too, but it's not okay to behave like that.
-We'll talk about this in a while, once we're both calmer."
+But if you're still too upset, just say "I'm still upset about what happened.
+I know you were upset too, but you know it's not okay to behave like that.
+We'll talk about this in a while, once we're both calmer.
+Right now I need you to come over here and be on your best behavior."

-The disadvantage to waiting is that you haven't helped your child with the feelings that drove that off-track behavior, so she might act out more.
-On the other hand, if you're still angry, you can't be emotionally generous, and anything you say will make things worse.
+The disadvantage to waiting is that you haven't helped her with her feelings now while she's in touch with them, and they're still driving her behavior.
+On the other hand, if you're still angry, you can't really be kind to your child, and anything you say will make things worse.
 So wait to do the hard work of connecting until you can actually connect without attacking.

 - Talk with a trusted friend about the trials of parenting.